Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 Dimensional inspection of screws, bolts, and fasteners demands telecentric optics and high-uniformity backlight illumination.
 A technical guide to illumination geometry, backlighting, and measurement accuracy for precision fastener vision systems.

 Fastener dimensional inspection is one of the most demanding measurement tasks in industrial machine vision.
-Screws, bolts, nuts, rivets, and precision turned parts must conform to tight dimensional tolerances.
-Thread pitch, thread profile, shank diameter, head height, and overall length must all be measured with sub-pixel accuracy at production-line speeds.
-A single oversized or undersized fastener delivered to an assembly line can cause assembly failures, torque specification violations, or field failures in safety-critical applications.
+Screws, bolts, nuts, rivets, and precision turned parts have to hold tight dimensional tolerances.
+Thread pitch, thread profile, shank diameter, head height, and overall length all have to be measured with sub-pixel accuracy at production-line speeds.
+A single oversized or undersized fastener reaching an assembly line can cause assembly failures, torque specification violations, or field failures in safety-critical applications.

 The illumination system is the foundation of any high-accuracy fastener measurement vision system.
 Sub-pixel edge detection depends entirely on producing an image with a sharp, well-defined edge at the fastener boundary.
-This requires backlight illumination with high uniformity, high intensity, and a diffusion profile optimised to minimise penumbra.
-Any compromise in illumination quality translates directly into measurement uncertainty.
+That calls for backlight illumination with high uniformity, high intensity, and a diffusion profile tuned to keep penumbra to a minimum.
+Any compromise in illumination quality feeds straight into measurement uncertainty.

 Dimensional measurement of fasteners by machine vision relies on detecting the silhouette of the part against a bright, uniform background.
-The camera images the shadow of the fastener projected onto the illuminated background.
-The measurement algorithms detect the edges of this silhouette and calculate dimensions from the pixel coordinates of the edge positions.
+The camera images the shadow of the fastener projected onto the lit background.
+The measurement algorithms detect the edges of this silhouette and work out dimensions from the pixel coordinates of the edge positions.

-This approach requires a backlight that delivers a uniform, bright background completely free of hot spots, dark patches, or gradients.
+This approach needs a backlight that delivers a uniform, bright background completely free of hot spots, dark patches, or gradients.
 Any non-uniformity in the background introduces a position-dependent threshold in the edge detection algorithm.
-The apparent edge position shifts depending on the local background brightness, adding a systematic error to the measurement that is difficult to calibrate out.
+The apparent edge position then shifts with the local background brightness, adding a systematic error to the measurement that is hard to calibrate out.

-RODER Vision BL-series backlight illuminators are designed specifically for metrology applications.
-The active area uniformity specification is 95% or better across the full illuminated surface.
-This level of uniformity maintains consistent edge detection thresholds across the entire field of view and allows accurate dimensional measurement at any position within the field.
+RODER Vision BL-series backlight illuminators are designed specifically for metrology.
+The active area uniformity figure is 95% or better across the full illuminated surface.
+That level of uniformity keeps edge detection thresholds consistent across the entire field of view and allows accurate dimensional measurement at any position within the field.

 Telecentric Illumination and Telecentric Optics

 In standard vision systems, the apparent size of an object in the image depends on its distance from the camera lens.
-An object that is slightly closer to the lens appears larger; an object slightly further away appears smaller.
-For dimensional measurement, this means that any variation in the distance between the part and the lens — due to part height variation, conveyor vibration, or mechanical tolerances in the fixturing — introduces a measurement error.
+An object slightly closer to the lens looks larger; one slightly further away looks smaller.
+For dimensional measurement, that means any variation in the distance between the part and the lens—from part height variation, conveyor vibration, or mechanical tolerances in the fixturing—introduces a measurement error.

-Telecentric lenses solve this problem by collecting only the rays that are parallel to the optical axis.
+Telecentric lenses solve this by collecting only the rays parallel to the optical axis.
 An object that moves toward or away from the lens produces no change in image magnification within the depth of field of the telecentric lens.
-This makes telecentric optics the standard choice for dimensional measurement applications where high accuracy is required.
+That makes telecentric optics the standard choice for dimensional measurement where high accuracy is needed.

 Illumination Requirements for Telecentric Systems

-Telecentric lenses have a specific requirement for the illumination: the backlight must produce light that is substantially collimated — that is, the light rays must be parallel and directed along the optical axis.
+Telecentric lenses carry a specific requirement for the illumination: the backlight has to produce light that is largely collimated—the light rays have to be parallel and directed along the optical axis.
 A non-collimated backlight produces a penumbra at the edge of the silhouette.
-The penumbra is a blurred transition zone between the bright background and the dark silhouette of the part.
-The width of the penumbra determines the minimum edge detection uncertainty.
+The penumbra is a blurred transition zone between the bright background and the dark silhouette of the part, and its width sets the minimum edge detection uncertainty.

-For non-critical dimensional measurements, a standard high-uniformity backlight with a good diffuser produces a penumbra that is small enough for the required accuracy.
-For the most demanding measurements — thread profile at high magnification, or shank diameter to ±1 micrometre accuracy — a telecentric backlight is used.
-A telecentric backlight incorporates a collimating lens that produces parallel light rays at the exit surface.
-This minimises the penumbra and produces the sharpest possible edge in the camera image.
+For non-critical dimensional measurements, a standard high-uniformity backlight with a good diffuser produces a penumbra small enough for the required accuracy.
+For the most demanding measurements—thread profile at high magnification, or shank diameter to ±1 micrometre accuracy—a telecentric backlight is used.
+A telecentric backlight carries a collimating lens that produces parallel light rays at the exit surface, which keeps the penumbra to a minimum and produces the sharpest possible edge in the camera image.

 Thread Profile and Pitch Measurement

 Thread inspection is the most geometrically complex measurement task on a fastener.
-The thread profile includes the thread pitch, thread angle, major diameter, minor diameter, and thread form.
-All of these parameters must be within specification for the fastener to function correctly in its mating component.
+The thread profile takes in the thread pitch, thread angle, major diameter, minor diameter, and thread form.
+All of these have to be within specification for the fastener to work correctly in its mating component.

 Imaging Geometry for Thread Measurement

-Thread profile measurement requires the screw to be oriented with its axis perpendicular to the optical axis of the camera.
-The backlight illuminates the screw from behind.
-The camera images the silhouette of the thread profile.
+Thread profile measurement needs the screw oriented with its axis perpendicular to the optical axis of the camera.
+The backlight lights the screw from behind, and the camera images the silhouette of the thread profile.
 The thread crests and roots appear as periodic peaks and valleys in the silhouette edge profile.

-The magnification must be sufficient to resolve the individual thread features.
-For M3 screws with a 0.5 mm pitch, a magnification that maps each thread pitch to at least 20 pixels is required for accurate pitch and angle measurement.
-A higher magnification of 40 to 80 pixels per pitch improves measurement precision but reduces the number of threads visible in the field of view.
+The magnification has to be enough to resolve the individual thread features.
+For M3 screws with a 0.5 mm pitch, a magnification that maps each thread pitch to at least 20 pixels is needed for accurate pitch and angle measurement.
+A higher magnification of 40 to 80 pixels per pitch improves measurement precision but cuts the number of threads visible in the field of view.

 Illumination Angle and Thread Silhouette Quality

-For thread silhouette imaging, the backlight must be positioned directly behind the thread axis.
-Any angular offset between the backlight and the camera axis causes the thread flanks to be partially illuminated from the front, which reduces the sharpness of the silhouette edge at the thread root.
-The backlight must be centred precisely behind the measurement zone.
+For thread silhouette imaging, the backlight has to sit directly behind the thread axis.
+Any angular offset between the backlight and the camera axis lets the thread flanks be partly lit from the front, which softens the silhouette edge at the thread root.
+The backlight has to be centred precisely behind the measurement zone.

 Head Geometry and Drive Recess Inspection

-Screw head geometry inspection includes head diameter, head height, and the integrity of the drive recess.
-Drive recesses — Phillips, Torx, hexagon socket, slotted, and others — must be within specification depth and free from damage or deformation.
-A damaged drive recess causes assembly failures during automated screwdriving and can cause screwdriver bit breakage.
+Screw head geometry inspection covers head diameter, head height, and the integrity of the drive recess.
+Drive recesses—Phillips, Torx, hexagon socket, slotted, and others—have to be within specification depth and free from damage or deformation.
+A damaged drive recess causes assembly failures during automated screwdriving and can break the screwdriver bit.

 Top-View Illumination for Drive Recess Inspection

-Drive recess inspection requires a top-view camera looking down at the screw head.
-Coaxial illumination is the most effective technique for drive recess inspection.
+Drive recess inspection needs a top-view camera looking down at the screw head.
+Coaxial illumination is the most effective technique here.
 Coaxial light travels along the optical axis, enters the drive recess, and reflects from the recess walls and bottom.
-The recess profile appears as a pattern of bright and shadow regions that is characteristic of the recess geometry and depth.
+The recess profile appears as a pattern of bright and shadow regions characteristic of the recess geometry and depth.

-Darkfield illumination at shallow angles is effective for detecting deformation or damage at the rim of the drive recess.
-Burrs, rolled edges, and surface damage that would be invisible under coaxial illumination scatter light under darkfield conditions and appear as bright anomalies against the dark head surface.
+Darkfield illumination at shallow angles works well for catching deformation or damage at the rim of the drive recess.
+Burrs, rolled edges, and surface damage that would stay invisible under coaxial illumination scatter light under darkfield conditions and appear as bright anomalies against the dark head surface.

 Ring Illumination for Head Peripheral Features

-Ring illumination from above the screw head provides uniform front illumination for inspecting the peripheral geometry of the head, including flange diameter, washer presence, and surface marking.
-Ring illumination at a moderate angle produces a bright, even image of the top surface of the screw head that is suitable for marking reading, surface finish verification, and geometric measurement of the head perimeter.
+Ring illumination from above the screw head gives uniform front illumination for inspecting the peripheral geometry of the head, including flange diameter, washer presence, and surface marking.
+Ring illumination at a moderate angle produces a bright, even image of the top surface of the screw head that suits marking reading, surface finish verification, and geometric measurement of the head perimeter.

 Length, Shank Diameter, and Point Measurement